EidAlrabadi/DiscordDiceBot/README.md

 Cloning this REPO will not work as the client ID will be unique to your own discord user.
 Please use the link.

+UPDATE: 3/1/2019

+Users were complaining about the ability to roll multiple dice at once, and this has now been implemented.
+To avoid server lagg, it's limited to two consecutive dice rolls.

 ![alt text](https://i.imgur.com/uGlYLmn.png)